kinow/autosubmit/docs/source/autosubmit-gui.rst

 3. *Experiment Status*: *RUNNING* or *NOT RUNNING*.
 4. *Owner*
 5. *Experiment Description*
 6. *Refresh button*: It will say *Summary* when the detailed data has not been requested.
-If it says *Summary* and you click on it, it will load datailed data for that experiment, otherwise it will refresh the existing detailed data.
+If it says *Summary* and you click on it, it will load detailed data for that experiment, otherwise it will refresh the existing detailed data.
 7. *More button*: Opens the **Experiment Page**.
 8. *Average Queue Time* for all jobs.
 9. *Average Run Time* for all jobs.